7 Steps to Finding a Qualified Iboga or Ibogaine Provider

 If an emergency arises while you are staying with your provider and they do not have proper emergency response training on hand (i.e., they don’t know how to contact emergency services), then this could put both their lives at risk as well as yours!

-Finally, look around for any holes or openings in windows or walls—this might indicate that the place hasn’t been inspected recently and may have structural issues which affect its capacity to hold up against threats like burglars or other criminals seeking shelter from authorities during high-risk situations like riots or protests.”
+Finally, look around for any holes or openings in windows or walls—this might indicate that the place hasn’t been inspected recently and may have structural issues that affect its capacity to hold up against threats like burglars or other criminals seeking shelter from authorities during high-risk situations like riots or protests.”

 Find a provider who has completed training with a reputable organization

-- Training should include information on safe dosing and administration procedures, including how to deal with adverse reactions or emergencies during treatment sessions.
+Training should include information on safe dosing and administration procedures, including how to deal with adverse reactions or emergencies during treatment sessions.
 Some organizations also teach clients how to prepare for their own treatments at home by correcting any underlying health issues that may have led them into addiction in the first place; this helps reduce the risk of relapse after detoxification is complete.

 Find a provider who will help facilitate integration